Study finds sexual assault can lead to dementia | DW | 23.09.2021

 Globally, the number is roughly the same: An estimated 736 million women across the world "have been subjected to intimate partner violence, non-partner sexual violence, or both at least once in their life," writes the United Nations body UN Women.
 It cites a study by the World Health Organization.

-That amounts to 30 percent of all girls and women aged 15 years and older.
+That amounts to 30% of all girls and women aged 15 years and older.

 So, the problem is pervasive.
-And now a US study has found that women who experience sexual violence might not just struggle with injuries sustained in the attacks, and mental health consequences like post-traumatic stress disorder, anxiety or depression.
-But they may also have a higher risk of a certain type of brain disease that's a precursor for dementia and stroke.
+And now, a US study has found that women who experience sexual violence might be confronted with more than the injuries sustained during the attacks, as well as the mental health consequences like post-traumatic stress disorder, anxiety, or depression.
+They may also have a higher risk of a certain type of brain disease that's a precursor for dementia and stroke.

 "Sexual assault is an unfortunate, yet all-too-common, experience for women," says Rebecca Thurston from the University of Pittsburgh, lead author of the study.